ihgazi/CropDoc_Backend/README.md

 # CropDoc_Backend
-Client-side code for the CropDoc app.
+Server-side code for the CropDoc app.